apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Ukrainian drone hits Russia's third-biggest refinery, damage not critical**
+**Taylor Swift is officially part of the Forbes annual billionaires list**

-You can read more about it [here](https://www.reuters.com/world/europe/several-people-injured-drone-attack-industrial-sites-russias-tatarstan-agencies-2024-04-02/).
+You can read more about it [here](https://www.foxbusiness.com/lifestyle/taylor-swift-officially-part-forbes-annual-billionaires-list).

 ## Requirements
 - Python 3.8